 At the Detroit Zoo

-The Wyoming toad relies on its prey to move in order to hunt because of its poor eyesight.
+When hunting, Wyoming toads rely on their prey to move because of their poor eyesight.

 Wyoming toads ward off predators by excreting poison from glands near their head, either killing the predator or giving them a very upset stomach.